 SURGICAL INTERVENTION

 Failure to respond to maximal medical management, including unrelenting sepsis, cecal dilatation greater than 10 cm and bowel perforation have been considered indications for surgical intervention.
 In large series, 0.4%-3.6% of patients have required surgery, with an overall mortality of 30%-80%[133-135].
 Series of severe CDI repeatedly emphasize how difficult the diagnosis may be.
 In a report of 14 patients requiring surgical intervention, only 50% had a preoperative diagnosis of CDI, because they required laparotomy before results of C. difficile testing became available[136].
-Of note, the survival was better (86 vs 33%) in those with a preoperative diagnosis of CDI, which may have been due to the surgeon being more aware of the need for a total colectomy.
+Of note, the survival was better (86% vs 33%) in those with a preoperative diagnosis of CDI, which may have been due to the surgeon being more aware of the need for a total colectomy.
 Longo, et al. noted some of the difficulties in the diagnosis of severe CDI in a series of 67 patients who required colectomy; 37% of the patients had no history of diarrhea, 45% presented in shock and 64% presented as an acute surgical abdomen[137].
 Dallal et al[17] in a review of 64 patients who required a colectomy or died directly from CDI noted that 20% of the patients presented without diarrhea due to ileus.
 Of note, in this study 35% of diagnoses of severe CDI were found only at autopsy and the author suggested that a significant number of ICU deaths from “sepsis” may actually be CDI.
 Overall, 13% were C. difficile EIA toxin assay negative.
 Longo et al[137] found false-negative C. difficile cytotoxin assay in 18% of CDI severe enough to require colectomy[17].
 Better diagnostic accuracy for severe CDI has been reported for the abdominal CT (89%-100% positive) and colonoscopy (100% positive)[17,136,137].
 Of note, intravenous and oral contract were not required for a correct diagnosis with CT of the abdomen.
 Flexible sigmoidoscopy was falsely negative in 25% (2 of 8), one due to poor prep and one due to right sided colitis[17].

 Lamontagne conducted a retrospective review of 165 cases of CDI which required ICU admission during the epidemic in Quebec between January 2003 to June 2005[138].
 Of note, 24% of these ICU admissions resulted from relapse of previously diagnosed CDI, confirming how serious relapses can be.
 Predictors of 30 d mortality included a WBC of greater than 50000, age greater than 75-year-old, requirement for vasopressors and immunosuppression.
 Thirty eight patients underwent colectomies, 15 because of shock despite vasopressors, 11 with toxic megacolon, 10 with a lack of response to medical therapy and 2 because of perforation.
 The authors noted a significant decrease in mortality in those who had a colectomy versus those who were treated medically, with an adjusted odds ratio of 0.22, suggesting a 78% reduction in mortality.
 The major surgical benefit was found in those patients greater than 65 years of age who were immunocompetent with a WBC greater than 20000 and a lactate between 2.2 and 4.9 mm per liter.
 No surgical benefit was found in those with a white blood cell count less than 20000, less than 65 years of age and those with a normal lactate.